3cqs-coder/SymBot/docs/README.md

 		- `pair_buttons` is an array of currencies that is used to automatically fill in pairs after clicking on one of these buttons when creating or updating bots.
 		-	`pair_blacklist` is an array of pairs that you don't want to trade.
 You can use full pairs such as BTC/USD or wildcards such as BTC/*.
 This can be useful to prevent bots from starting deals using stablecoin pairs such as USDT/USD as those will generally have little volatility in typical market conditions.

+	- `cron_backup`
+		- `schedule` this is a crontab format schedule of the days and time to process tasks.
+		- `password` is the password that will be used to encrypt database backups.
+It is required and is not a plain text password, but rather an encrypted form of it, so it should not be manually entered.
+		- `max` is the maximum number of backups to keep.
+		- `enabled` is whether the cron scheduler will run and automatically process database backups.

 	- `telegram` contains an optional Telegram token id and user id to send SymBot notifications to.
 This includes system warnings such as detected connectivity issues, bot and deal start / stops, and more!
 You must first create a Telegram bot with `@BotFather` to use (see [Telegram Setup](#telegram-setup)).

 	- `mongo_db_url` is the URL to your MongoDB instance.